broxus/octusbridge-solana-docs/programs/token_proxy.md

 4. `Token Proxy` gets round relays info (public keys, addresses), checks that callers address is relay and ttl of the round is not expired.
 5. If all is ok, `Token Proxy` program saves relays approval to withdrawal account and checks if there are enough confirms.
 6. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limit from settings.
-7. If amount is bigger, `Token proxy` program sets withdrawal state to `Waiting for approve`.
+7. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.
 8. `Token proxy` fetches vault account.
 9. If amount is lower, `Token proxy` program checks that `Vault` account contains more than `Withdrawal` amount.
-10. If amount is bigger, `Token proxy` program sets withdrawal state to `Pending`.
+10. If amount is bigger, `Token proxy` program sets withdrawal status to `Pending`.
 11. If amount is lower, `Token proxy` program uses `SPL token` program address from settings and calls transfer tokens on `SPL token` program
-12. `Token proxy` sets withdrawal state to `Processed`.
+12. `Token proxy` sets withdrawal status to `Processed`.

 ##### Approve over limit withdrawals algorithm